AntaresMugisho/PyBladeDocs/docs/liveblade/forms.md

 Now the component class on the server won't be updated until the user presses tab or clicks away from the text input.

 ## Form validation

 To avoid storing incomplete or dangerous user input, most forms need some sort of input validation.

-Liveblade makes validating your forms as simple as using the `@rules` decorator above the properties you want to be validated.
+Liveblade makes validating your forms as simple as using the `@validators` decorator above the properties you want to be validated.
 This is similar to the python built-in `@property` decorator.
 So we are going to define our properties like methods.

-Once a method has a `@rules` decorator attached to it, the validation rule will be applied to the property's value any time it's updated server-side.
+Once a method has a `@validators` decorator attached to it, the validation rule will be applied to the property's value any time it's updated server-side.

 Let's add some basic validation rules to the `title` and `content` properties in our `CreatePost` component: